nbehrnd/rmsdModerator/README.md

 Check the computer to be used.
-At present, the maximum number of tests performed simultaneously is set to equal 3 (three, line #79) which balances nicely gain in performance with resources still available for other (light weight) interaction with quadrocore processor.
+At present, the maximum number of tests performed simultaneously is set to equal 3 (three, line #79) which balances nicely gain in performance with resources still available for other (light weight) interaction with a quadrocore processor computer.
 Feel free to increase / adapt this number at your own risk.
 Launch the moderator script from the terminal by

     python3 multipro.py